prathamesh633/OnlineBookStore/LocalRun.md

-# Connecting MySQL Database to the OnlineBookstore App
+# Connecting MySQL Database to onlinebookstore locally

 Follow these steps to set up and connect MySQL with the OnlineBookstore application in your local environment.